 What if they thought they’d need $60,000 per year to maintain their lifestyle?
 Will they have enough money for the year if they withdraw $60,000 from their tax deferred retirement plan?

-Taxes are another cancer that will erode returns over time.
+Taxes are another cancer that can erode returns over time.
 Different investments are taxed differently.
-Dividend yield on bonds or preferred stock for example is taxed as regular income.
+Dividend yield on bonds or preferred stock for example are taxed as regular income.
 Appreciation of securities or real estate are taxed as capital gains when sold.

 Taxes will also impact how much of their Social Security check they get to keep.
 If they have too much income generated from tax qualified retirement plans, their Social Security check may get taxed too.
 In fact, up to 85% of their Social Security check could be subject to income tax, if combined income was more than $34k for single filers and $44k if filing jointly.
 There’s another bite out of their retirement income apple.